learn-co-curriculum/rails-application-basics-readme/README.md

 3. Properly name a newly generated Rails application by using and naming both the app constant and directory
 4. List the information that goes into the folders and files within a Rails file skeleton
 5. Start a local server using the Rails cli
-6. Load the local site from port 3000 in a browse
+6. Load the local site from port 3000 in a browser
 7. Start a Rails console with the Rails cli

 [View this lesson on Learn.co](https://learn.co/lessons/rails-application-basics-readme)